evervault/evervault-php/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/evervault/evervault-php.
+Bug reports and pull requests are welcome on GitHub at https://github.com/evervault/evervault-php/issues.

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ## Feedback